-Sometimes people relocating to Silicon Valley tell me that they’d like to move to an area with a view of the Pacific Ocean.
+Sometimes people relocating to Silicon Valley tell me that they’d like to move to a waterfront home with a view of the Pacific Ocean.
 Most of Silicon Valley is inland, though, separated from the ocean by the coastal mountains.

 For those truly set on having a view of the Pacific, home can be found in the Santa Cruz area with lovely ocean and Monterey Bay views.
-The compromise will likely be a long commute over Highway 17.
+The compromise will likely be a long, winding commute over Highway 17’s mountain pass.
 Or similarly, ocean lovers may settle close to Half Moon Bay or Pescadero, but will have to slog over the coastal hills on Hwy 35 each day to get to the Peninsula.
 (Some lucky souls may find employment in Scotts Valley or along the coast, but most of the jobs are not in these places.)
-If a faraway ocean view will work, perhaps making the Santa Cruz Mountains home may be the ideal fit.
+If a faraway ocean view will work, making the Santa Cruz Mountains home may be the ideal fit.

 If you want to live along the waterfront within Silicon Valley, there really are not a lot of neighborhoods from which to choose.
-Most of the water views involve being near the San Francisco Bay.
+Most of the water views involve the San Francisco Bay.
 There are a few rivers, creeks, ponds and lakes to be found as well, but enjoying lovely water views up close is not the easiest criteria to fill.
 Along the bay, though, it often comes down to Foster City and Redwood Shores, which we’ll discuss next. (more…)